baumeul/oracle-install-and-config/00_centos-oracle-jasper.md

 Done!
 We succeded in installing of ORDS and deploying it to Tomcat by now.
 Only one step is left.

+Problem in der Art:

+**„There are issues with the configuration of the Static Files in your environment.
+Please consult the _Configuring Static File Support_ section in the Application Express Installation Guide.“**

+habe ich behoben, indem ich erneut `@apex_rest_config.sql` habe laufen lassen.

 **Installation validieren**